-At the time after our final payment, Norwegian decided to try a new method by inviting customers to bid on these upsells.
-I took the knowledge I had gained, did some math and submitted a bid I thought was fair.
-And, guess what?
+After our final payment, Norwegian decided to try a new method by inviting customers to bid on these upsells.
+I took the knowledge I had gained, did some math, and submitted a bid I thought was fair.
+And guess what?

-I originally booked a mid-ship mini-suite and was upgraded to a Haven Penthouse suite with our bid.
-I saved around $2,000 by taking a chance with a bid, instead of booking the Haven directly.
-We were able to keep our 2 perks: Unlimited Beverage Program (UBP) and (3) specialty dining Program (SDP).
+With our bid, we originally booked a mid-ship mini-suite and were upgraded to a Haven Penthouse suite.
+We saved around $2,000 by taking a chance with a bid instead of booking the Haven directly.
+We were able to keep our Free at Sea Perks: Unlimited Beverage Package (UBP) and (3) specialty dining Program (SDP).

-If we hadn’t won, we would have been just as happy with the mini-suite.
-However, the Haven is an indulgement and one we wouldn’t mind repeating given the opportunity.
+We would have been just as happy with the mini-suite if we hadn’t won.
+However, given the opportunity, the Haven is a treat we wouldn’t mind repeating.

 The Haven on the Norwegian Getaway

-The exclusive pool, hot tubs, and courtyard for Haven guests is exactly what was needed to relax during sea days.
+The exclusive pool, hot tubs, and courtyard for Haven guests are precisely what was needed to relax during sea days.

 We did venture out of the Haven.
-We enjoyed the water slides, ate at the buffet many times for lunch and sat at the waterfront with a couple of drinks while gazing at the sunset.
-The ship had plenty for us to do and we made a pretty good attempt to not miss out on anything.
+We enjoyed the water slides, ate at the buffet many times for lunch, and sat at the waterfront with a couple of drinks while gazing at the sunset.
+The cruise ship had plenty to do, and we made a pretty good attempt not to miss out on anything.
 I do regret not trying out the rope course.

 The food, we thought, was great throughout.

-- The Buffet I loved that they had scooped ice cream of different flavors available, as well as soft served.
+- Buffet: I loved that they had scooped ice cream of different flavors and soft served.
 Fresh crepes for dessert at dinner time – YUM.
 As far as the rest of the food, what I did try, I remember enjoying.
 The best part of a buffet is there is something for everyone.

-- O’Sheehan’s This is a pub that is open 24/7, where you can have a late-night burger and/or wings.
+- O’Sheehan’s: This pub is open 24/7, where you can have a late-night burger and wings.
 Beer is optional.

-- Cagney’s Steakhouse (a specialty restaurant) While it is not Peter Luger’s, it was still pretty good and I recommend it if you are a carnivore.
+- Cagney’s Steakhouse (a specialty restaurant): While it is not Peter Luger’s in New York City, it was still pretty good, and I recommend it if you are a carnivore.

-- Teppanyaki (a specialty restaurant) The chef was highly entertaining, there was plenty of food.
+- Teppanyaki (a specialty restaurant): The chef was highly entertaining, and there was plenty of food.
 Scratch that, an abundance.
-We booked this with our free specialty dining package, but if you decide to pay a-la-carte, you’ll definitely get your money worth.
+We booked this with our free specialty dining package, but if you decide to pay a la carte, you’ll get your money’s worth.d

-- The Haven Restaurant (only available to Haven guests) This restaurant is superb.
-We were impressed and didn’t feel the need to try other specialty restaurants, besides the ones already mentioned.
-We had breakfast there every morning, I had my favorite eggs Benedict and hubby got his fill of filet mignon and eggs.
+- The Haven Restaurant (only available to Haven guests): This restaurant is superb!
+We were impressed and didn’t feel the need to try other specialty restaurants beside the ones already mentioned.
+We had breakfast there every morning.
+I had my favorite eggs Benedict and hubby got his fill of filet mignon and eggs.

 I have to give props where they are due.
-It’s true the Norwegian Getaway is the first ship I’d been on in 8 years, but I remember the boredom and aggravation endured on our previous cruise.
+The Norwegian Getaway was the first ship I’d been on in 8 years, but I remember the boredom and aggravation endured on our previous cruise.
 To say the entertainment on this one was above par would be an understatement.

 I participated in many of the activities throughout the ship.
 Every night there was a different dance party at H20.
-If that isn’t your scene, you can hang out in the atrium where a band played different music.
-There was also Howl at the Moon – hubby’s favorite activity – and sing along with the dudes dueling with their pianos.
+If that isn’t your scene, you can hang out in the atrium, where a band played different music.
+There was also Howl at the Moon – hubby’s favorite activity – and singing along with the guys dueling with their pianos.
 There was something for everyone.

-The best show of the week was “Million Dollar Quartet”.
+The best show of the week was “Million Dollar Quartet.”
 Standing ovation!
 Hubby and I were astonished at the talent of this ensemble.
 The music, the acting and the singing was unbelievable.
-I highly recommend you do not miss this show while it’s still playing on NCL Getaway.
+I recommend you not miss this show while it’s still playing on NCL Getaway.

-Norwegian won us over as customers, we even purchased two cruise next vouchers on-board.
+Norwegian won us over as customers; we even purchased two cruise next vouchers.
 We are looking forward to dividing our time between land vacations and cruising.
-I’m looking forward to sharing our experiences with you… the good, the amazing and the ugly.
+I’m looking forward to sharing our experiences with you… the good, the amazing, and the ugly.